platformsh/template-builder/templates/drupal8/files/README.md

 Run through the Drupal installer as normal.
 You will not be asked for database credentials as those are already provided.

-> **Note:**
->
-> After installation is complete, you may see the following error: `The website encountered an unexpected error.
-Please try again later.`.
-If so, SSH into the environment and run `drush -y cache-rebuild` twice to clear the cache.

 ## Customizations

 The following changes have been made relative to Drupal 8 "Recommended" project as it is downloaded from Drupal.org or Packagist.
 If using this project as a reference for your own existing project, replicate the changes below to your project.